HelsinkiUniCollab/WeatherBasedRecommender/docs/pouta.md

 $ sudo reboot
 ```

-## Basic Docker commands to be used in Pouta
+## Basic Docker commands to be used in Pouta4

-When you have a SSH connection open to Pouta, you can check which docker containers are running and which ports are allocated to them:

 ```bash
 sudo docker ps
 ```